kalibrado/jf-avatars/README.md

 ### Are custom avatars supported?

 Yes!
-You can use your own avatars by setting the CSS property `--js-avatars-url-images` to point to your image metadata JSON file.
+You can use your own avatars by setting the CSS property `--jf-avatars-url-images` to point to your image metadata JSON file.

-### Can I use js-avatars without Jellyfin?
+### Can I use jf-avatars without Jellyfin?

 While designed for Jellyfin, the script can be adapted to other web applications by modifying the selectors and events in the source code.